FAQs for undergraduate offer-holders

 Will Oxford accept the grades which offer holders receive this year?

 If you receive an offer but have not yet completed all your current qualifications, it is likely that this offer will be conditional.
 Normally, meeting these conditions involves achieving certain examination results and where examinations are going ahead as planned, we expect these conditions to be met.
 In countries where the normal examinations have been cancelled for 2021, we will expect the conditions of your offer to be met by the alternative assessment put in place by examination boards and examination regulators.
-While details of the assessment system that will replace summer examinations are still being finalised in England and some other countries, Oxford remains committed to a fair and flexible admissions process which will aim to ensure no students are disadvantaged by the COVID-19 pandemic, in particular those from under-represented and less advantaged backgrounds.
+While details of the assessment system that will replace summer examinations are still being finalised in England, Wales, Northern Ireland, Scotland and some other countries, Oxford remains committed to a fair and flexible admissions process which will aim to ensure no students are disadvantaged by the COVID-19 pandemic, in particular those from under-represented and less advantaged backgrounds.
 We are following government announcements closely and will provide more information as soon as we can.

 However, whatever changes occur, providing you meet all the conditions of your offer with us by the deadline stipulated by UCAS, your offer will be confirmed and you will be accepted by the University.
 This applies to all our offer holders, wherever you are currently studying in the world.